 Not all pressure vessels use a PTFE insert.
-Internal wetted parts of a pressure vessel must be constructed resistant to corrosive materials at the expected operating pressure.
+Internal wetted parts of a pressure vessel have to be constructed resistant to corrosive materials at the expected operating pressure.
 Each alloy has its own physical strength and temperature characteristics as well as its own unique resistance to certain corrosive materials.
-All these factors must be considered when selecting.
+All of these factors must be considered when making a selection.
 Dedicate pressure vessels for either acid or base service.
 Do not interchange the use of acids and bases in the same pressure vessel.